weka/snaptool/README.md

 # Running in Docker

 A sample docker-run.sh file is included.
 Contents are shown here as an example.

+docker pull can be used to get the latest

 ```
 #!/bin/bash
 config_dir=$PWD